onflow/sc-eng-gaming/README.md

 Once a match has been set up, two NFTs must be escrowed.
 Then each player can submit moves via `MatchPlayerActions.submitMoves()`, requiring both the move and a reference to the player's `GamePlayerID` Capability.
 We require this reference since both players have access to the same Capability, exposing a cheating vector whereby one player could submit the other player's move if the contract lacked a mechanism for identity verification.
 Since access control is a matter of *what you have* (not *who you are*) in Cadence, we take a reference to this `GamePlayerID` Capability and pull the submitting player's id from the reference (which should be kept private by the player).

-Once both players' moves have been submitted, `resolveMatch()` can be called on the `Match` which does the following:
+Once both players' moves have been submitted completing the "commit" phase, `resolveMatch()` can be called on the `Match` which does the following:

 1. determines the winner
 2. alters the `BasicWinLoss` metadata of the `NFT` in `winLossRecords` based on the outcome

 To return escrowed NFTs, `returnPlayerNFTs()` can be called by either player after resolution (or timeout is reached), with the backup method `retrieveUnclaimedNFT()` allowing players to retrieve their individual NFTs should a problem with the one of the players' Receivers prevent return of both NFTs.

 Also know that a `Match` can be played in single-player mode.
 In this case, a player escrows their NFT and submits their move as usual.
 Once they submit their move, they must then call the `submitAutomatedPlayerMove()` contract method which generates & submits a move as the second automated player.
-After the moves have been submitted, `resolveMatch()` is then called to determine the outcome, but must be called in a separate transaction than move submission.
+In all cases, `resolveMatch()` is called after moves have been submitted to determine the outcome, but must be called in a separate transaction than move submission.
 This is enforced by block height difference between move submissions - not an ideal solution.

-We enforce separate transaction call because the automated player's move is generated using `unsafeRandom()` which can be gamed.
-For example, I could submit my move as rock and set a post-condition that that the outcome from the generated move results in a win, allowing me to game the system.
+These calls require separate transactions to prevent cheating on second move submission.
+For example, I could submit my move as rock and set a post-condition that that the outcome from the match results in a win for me, allowing me to game the system.

+Note that the automated player's move is generated using `unsafeRandom()` which can be gamed.
 An oracle or a safer randomness API implemented into Flow and Cadence can and will at some point solve this problem, removing the need for these workarounds.
 Until then, we compartmentalized the `Match` into these commit-resolve stages.

 >Note that a `Match` can only be utilized once.